 Parking is available on a first come, first served basis.
 Visitors are welcome to explore the grounds and the chapel itself.
 There are no fees associated with visiting, though donations are welcome.

-It’s open 7 days a week from 10:00 am to 4:00 pm, though mass is held every Wednesday at noon and visitors are asked to wait until service is over before exploring the inside of the church, unless they would like to participate.
+It’s open 7 days a week from 10:00 am to 4:00 pm, though mass is held every Friday at 8:30am and visitors are asked to wait until service is over before exploring the inside of the church, unless they would like to participate.

 The Chapel has undergone many renovations over the years, and current plans include a full restoration and new visitor’s center.